Authored by the expert who managed and guided the team behind the Poland Property Pack

 How will population growth and other factors impact property values in Warsaw in 5 years?

-The demographic shift with the strongest influence on Warsaw property demand is the continued growth of one and two-person households, particularly young professionals, which increases demand for smaller, well-connected apartments relative to larger family homes.
+The demographic shift with the strongest influence on Warsaw property demand is the continued increase in single- and two-person households, driven by later marriages, higher divorce rates, and more people choosing to live alone, which pushes demand toward smaller, more liquid apartment formats rather than large family homes.

 We made this infographic to show you how property prices in Poland compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.